 It can happen that someone approaches you out of nowhere and tries to get close to you.
 In this case, it may not be safe.
 Get out of that situation as soon as you can.
 Just as you would in any other place, exercise your common sense and if you’re feeling uncomfortable in any situation, try to leave.

-The easiest way of moving around is using the public transportation.
+The easiest way of moving around is by using public transportation.
 Cities like Madrid and Barcelona have safe, clean and efficient metros and buses.
 Take advantage of those.

 If necessary, you can take a taxi.
 Most of them won’t charge you more because you’re a tourist and it’s safe to use them.
 Also, avoid unlicensed taxis.
 Authorized drivers have their license for you to see it and the car has a certificate.
 You can also ask for the price you’ll be paying before getting in the car.